techworkersco/twc-site-nl/_resources/works-council.md

 ## When is an OR required?

 In The Netherlands, any company that has 50 or more employees must have an OR.
 CITE.

+The employees that count to this number are based on the number of people with contracts with the Dutch company. (e.g. multinationals generally have a local representation).

 Surprisingly, not all companies with more than 50 employees have an OR.
 This is largely due to lack of audits and/or assumed good will.
 In some cases, an OR is required in order to undertake an large and/or structural change to the business.
 Some of these actions require communication with particular government departments, at which point an explicit content can be required from an OR.